devloper-gazi/music-recommendation/CONTRIBUTING.md

 ## Suggestions and Contact

 If you need help on how to contribute to the project or would like to share your questions, please do not hesitate to get in touch.
-Our email address is: example@example.com.
+My email address is: official.gaziguzel@gmail.com

 ---